Differentiable Motion Manifold Primitives for Reactive Motion Generation under Kinodynamic Constraints: Introduction

-We compare our DMMP with conventional trajectory optimization methods, such as parametric curve optimization, as well as existing MMPs, evaluating task success rates, constraint satisfaction rates, and planning times.
+We compare our DMMP with conventional trajectory optimization methods~\cite{powell1994direct,kraft1988software,kingma2014adam}, as well as existing MMPs~\cite{lee2023equivariant,lee2025motion}, evaluating task success rates, constraint satisfaction rates, and planning times.
 Our findings demonstrate that our method generates trajectories much more quickly than traditional trajectory optimization, with significantly higher success and constraint satisfaction rates compared to existing MMPs.